joshua-cheng2210/SnakeGame/README.md

 - javascript
 - CSS
 - HTML
+- and other configuration settings like
+    - .yml (for deploying on git hub),
+    - packge.json (for initializing and maintaining your program's dependencies)

 packages uesd:
 - vite (to run your program while in development to catch bugs in early stages of dev build)